About MIC

 Critical Optimism

-We are genuinely excited about quantum machine learning while maintaining rigorous skepticism about unverified claims of quantum advantage.
+We are genuinely excited about the potential of machine intelligence while maintaining rigorous skepticism about unverified claims and hype.

 Inclusion